 Elaborative study, or elaboration, is a powerful memory exercise.
 Education research is ripe with demonstrations that elaboration is an effective way to not only remember, but also increase your understanding of a subject you’re studying.

 One way to elaborate is to generate an explanation for why a fact or concept is true (or false).
 Another way is to self-explain.
 Simply explain to yourself how the new ideas you’re learning relate to each other, or explain how the new ideas relate to information you already know.
-Still another is to make a concept map.
+Still another is to make a concept map, drawing out how ideas relate to one another.

 Elaborative study increases your understanding of a subject because it makes the ideas in your memory better linked with each other.
 The more links you have the more ‘trails’ you have leading to the information, increasing your chances of finding it again later.